rightsup/rightsup.github.io/index.md

 ### [<span aria-hidden="true" class="octicon octicon-link"></span>](#accounts)Client's account

 We provide an endpoint to create a new client, which will return a `client_slug` which should be used for every client actions.
-It will have a format like `RU0001`.
+The `client_slug` will have a format like `RU0001`.

 ##### Create client as producer: `POST /clients/producers`